'Profits over compliance': TD takes record $3 billion guilty plea

 In addition, the Fed is requiring TD to establish a new office in the U.S. devoted to overhauling its compliance program, and to relocate the parts of its anti-money-laundering program responsible for compliance with U.S. law to this country.

-The OCC, which described the breadth of enforcement against TD as "historically significant," will require the bank to seek its permission before opening U.S. branches or launching new products and services in this country.
+The OCC, which described the breadth of its enforcement action against TD as "historically significant," will require the bank to seek the regulator's permission before opening stateside branches or launching new products and services in the United States.
+The regulator also stipulated that if the bank does not comply with the agreement, it will be forced to reduce its assets by up to 7% — and an additional 7% for each successive year of noncompliance.

 Bharat Masrani, president and CEO of the Canadian parent company, acknowledged in a press release Thursday that the AML failures occurred on his watch.
 He apologized to all of the bank's stakeholders.